-Client endpoints communicate with a Connection Server or security server host over secure connections.
+Client endpoints communicate with a Connection Server host over secure connections.

-When users connect to remote desktops and applications, by default the client makes a second connection to the Connection Server or security server host.
+When users connect to remote desktops and applications, by default the client makes a second connection to the Connection Server host.
 This connection is called the tunnel connection because it provides a secure tunnel for carrying RDP and other data over HTTPS.

-When users connect to remote desktops and applications with the PCoIP display protocol, the client can make a further connection to the PCoIP Secure Gateway on the Connection Server or security server host.
+When users connect to remote desktops and applications with the PCoIP display protocol, the client can make a further connection to the PCoIP Secure Gateway on the Connection Server host.
 The PCoIP Secure Gateway ensures that only authenticated users can communicate with remote desktops and applications over PCoIP.

 You can also provide secure connections to users connect to remote desktops and applications with the VMware Blast display protocol and to external users who use HTML Access to connect to remote desktops.
 The Blast Secure Gateway ensures that only authenticated users can communicate with remote desktops.